freyesgu93/aws-solutions-architect-associate-notes/README.md

 **VPC Gateway Endpoints**:
 - Are used via **route table entries**: they are gateway devices. **Prefix lists** for a service are used in the destination field with the gateway as the target.
 - Are **HA across AZs**, but are set **per region**.
+- They don't use external DNS, they use its own AWS network to resolve AWS public services.

 **VPC Interface Endpoints add or replace the DNS** for the service, no route table updates are required.
 They are **interfaces in a specific subnet**.
 For **HA**, you need to add multiple interfaces, **one per AZ**.
 If **Private DNS Names** option is set, **it overrides the default public endpoint DNS from the service**